How to go incognito in different browsers?

 Although incognito modes and anti-tracking features do not compose a simple system, they are certainly complementary.
 If you are using the browser’s privacy mode without its anti-tracking tools, you are extremely shorting your effort at remaining obscured.

-That demonstrated it this week when a projected class-action lawsuit was filed in a California federal court seeking at least 5 billion US dollars from Google for supposedly tracking users’ online behavior and movements even when they browse in Chrome’s Incognito mode.
+This week, that demonstrated it when a projected class-action lawsuit was filed in a California federal court seeking at least 5 billion US dollars from Google for supposedly tracking users’ online behavior and movements even when they browse in Chrome’s Incognito mode.
 The suit appealed that Google tools, notably Google Analytics and Google Ad Manager, are designed to routinely track users when they visit web pages no matter what situations a user chooses.
 That is factual even when a user browses in incognito/private browsing mode.

 It was no luck that the lawsuit targeted Google and its Chrome.
 Although Chrome dominates the browser space, its latest share was nearly 70 Percent.
 It is also the browser with the least developed anti-tracking protection, as you will shortly see.